tchen00/MKS65-Shelly/README.md

-# Project 1: :shell:Shell[ing]:shell: out commands
+# :shell:Project 1: Shell[ing] out commands:shell:
 ### Description & Features of the Shell
 This is my attempt at writing a bash shell.
 It includes the following functional features: